rizwansoaib/WhatsApp-Bomber/README.md

 5. Click 'load unpacked extension'
 6. **Select the WhatsApp Bomber folder**
 7. The extension should appear at the top of the list
-8. Refresh your WhatsApp web
-9. An red Whatsapp icon should appear at the top of the screen
+8. An red Whatsapp icon should appear at the top of the screen
-10. Open Whatsapp Web you will get popup
+9. Open Whatsapp Web you will get popup
-11. Open Contact chat window and Click WhatsApp Bomber Extension icon
+10. Open Contact chat window and Click WhatsApp Bomber Extension icon
-12. Enter Your Message and number of time you want send
+11. Enter Your Message and number of time you want send
-13. Hit start button
+12. Hit start button

 ## Example